josephseverino/exercise-starters/README.md

-Starter Code for Fall 2013 Exercises
+Starter Code and instructions for all  Exercises
 =================

-Code to get you started on the exercises.